C0nw0nk/Nginx-Lua-Secure-Link-Anti-Hotlinking/README.md

 ```

 #HTML Example output
-Lua will use regex to match src="*" and replace the link on the page output contents with its generated secure link
+Lua will use regex to match src="*" and replace the link on the page output contents with its generated secure link for what ever file format types you choose.
-In the config example i provided i show only .MP4 urls to be replace / rewritten but you can litteraly change the .mp4 to .mp3 .m4v .avi .flv .swf what ever the file format you want to force the user getting the file to have to visit your site to get a secure link in the first place.
 ```
 <!DOCTYPE html>
 <html>